Contact your Surgery

 When you’ve had a test, you’ll be told how long it’ll take to get the result.
-Complete a Klinik request after this time if you haven’t heard anything.
+Complete a contact my GP online request after this time if you haven’t heard anything.

 Our receptionists can only relay messages from your doctor, they can’t comment on your results.
 It’s your responsibility to check your test results and make follow-up appointments whenever necessary.

 Our data protection and confidentiality policy means we can only give results to the patient themselves without prior permission.

-Blood Tests: If your GP has asked you to have a blood test, please call 01625 264095 to book an appointment on the first floor of Waters Green Medical Centre the following times:
+Blood Tests: If your GP has asked you to have a blood test, please go to https://www.vernovahealthcare.org/book-a-blood-test/.
+If you do not have internet access please call 01625 264095.

 Appointments are available: Monday – Friday, 8am – 3.30pm